Let the games begin! PyeongChang opening ceremony dazzles

 Aside from North Korea, there was plenty of other drama before these games began, including whether Team Russia would be allowed to compete after the state-backed doping scandal that roiled the 2014 Winter Olympics in Sochi, Russia.

 Just nine hours before the opening ceremony, the sports' highest court rejected appeals by 45 Russian athletes and two coaches who were banned from the games.
-Only certain Russian athletes not tainted by the allegations were invited to compete under a neutral Olympic flag in PyeongChang.
+Only certain Russian athletes not tainted by the allegations were invited to compete under a neutral Olympic flag.

 Officials have also warned that the PyeongChang Games could be dangerously cold, and wind gusts of up to 35 mph are also threatening to postpone some of the downhill ski events this weekend.